Portugal, a Family Destination

 Finally, new museums and historical sites with intergenerational appeal are opening all the time.
 In an earlier post, I wrote about the Lisbon’s African Roots Tour, which will appeal to teens studying that time in history, or at least help to raise their grades in social studies class.
 Another new museum, the Pilar 7 of the 25th of April Bridge, is designed for children of all ages.

-Located beside the bridge in Alcântara near the LX Factory — itself a great place to dine and shop — the Pilar 7 experience combines a virtual reality tour with a real-live trip to various levels of the bridge, where visitors can see how the bridge was constructed in the 1960s, modifications made since then (including the lower-level railroad bridge), and the work required to maintain it today.
+Located beside the bridge in Alcântara near the LX Factory — itself a great place to dine and shop — the Pilar 7 experience combines a virtual reality tour with a real-live trip to various levels of the bridge, where visitors can see how it was constructed in the 1960s, modifications made since then (including the lower-level railroad bridge), and the work required to maintain it today.
 Adults will appreciate the story of the bridge’s construction and how it was designed to resemble the famed Golden Gate Bridge in San Francisco.
 Children can play on models of the cables at the street level and ride up the elevator to the railroad level (see the trains rumble past!) and the very top of the bridge, which offers a breathtaking panorama of the city.
 While there was a warning for those afraid of heights, as I am, the experience is pretty tame, and at no point did I shrink back in terror.
 In fact, I was able to take some nice photos; with decent weather one can see all the way to the mouth of the Tagus River and the Atlantic Ocean.

 When it was first constructed, the 25th of April Bridge received the name Salazar Bridge to honor the dictator who arranged and directed its construction.
 A short, informative film concludes with the replacement of his name shortly after the revolution, which took place on April 25, 1974.
 While acknowledging the role António de Oliveira Salazar and his regime played in expanding public works in Portugal from the 1940s through the 1960s, one can also see in the film how the arrival of democracy in Portugal led to removing his name in favor of the date of the revolution that ended the 48-year dictatorship.
 With children in older elementary school and up, this can offer a teachable moment about the naming of monuments and how a society replaces or adapts monuments that glorify a problematic past.